This article has links to products and services we love, which we may make commission from.

 You will need your driving license and a credit card to hire a car in the UK.
 I used to work for Avis Rent Car in Edinburgh and Glasgow (while studying at university), and I always recommend taking out additional insurance.

 Car rental companies bump up the charge of damage.
-Here’s more advice on international car hire
+Here’s more advice on international car hire.

-Arriving in Edinburgh? you may like our guide to 101 things to do there.
+You may like our guide to 101 things to do there.

 Which Way Should I Do the North Coast 500